Scholarly Support Fund (SSF) FAQ & GUIDELINES

 The Graduate Employee Organization Scholarly Support Fund (GEO SSF) provides financial support to dues-paying GEO members who attend and/or present posters, papers (written work), or talks at academic and professional conferences.
 SSF is a first come-first serve grant; funding will be awarded to applicants in the order GEO receives applications.
-During this round of funding (Fall 2020), dues-paying members can apply for up to $200 in reimbursement for one or more items listed in the qualifying expense list.
-Please review this document carefully since there have been substantial changes brought by the COVID-19 pandemic.
-(This document has been modified to the Fall 2020 round of funding.)
+During this round of funding (Spring 2021), dues-paying members can apply for up to $200 in reimbursement for one or more items listed in the qualifying expense list.
+Please read this document carefully since there have been substantial changes brought by the COVID-19 pandemic.

 1.1 Who is eligible?